mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 Then, in web browser, go to http://public.dns.hostname/pi.php to verify that Apache and PHP are working and have the proper packages and modules installed and enabled.

-## Slim Apache's per-process footprint
+## Slim-down Apache's per-process footprint

 	sudo mv conf.d conf.d.disabled
     sudo mv conf.moduled.d conf.modules.d.disabled